 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses.
-While management believe that estimates can be reliably measured, actual amounts may differ from those estimates.
+While management believes that estimates can be reliably measured, actual amounts may differ from those estimates.
 It is not anticipated that such differences would be material.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
-For further information on critical estimates see note 3.
+Further information on critical estimates is in note 3.